Merci202/praktikum/README.md

 ## Overview
 This Flask application provides an API for detecting circular objects in images and identifying their colors.
-It's particularly tuned to distinguish between red objects and transparent ones, which is useful in various automation scenarios.
+It's particularly tuned to distinguish between red objects and transparent ones, which is useful in wine glasses detction.

 ## Features
 - **Circle Detection**: Detect circles in any given image with adjustable parameters for sensitivity and accuracy.